Joe Culley became a member of Chambers in January 2018 and has established a busy criminal practice on the North Eastern Circuit.

-Joe also has experience in Local Government having been elected onto Middlesbrough Borough Council in 2015.
-As a Councillor, in addition to assisting local residents with a variety of issues and speaking at public and private meetings, Joe was elected to Chair the Standards Committee, and was also a member of the Overview and Scrutiny Board and a Trustee of the Teesside Pension Fund.
+Called in 2010, Joe developed five years’ experience of Civil Advocacy in County Court proceedings.
+Joe also has experienced in Local Government having been an elected member of Middlesbrough Borough Council between 2015 and 2016.
+As a Councillor, in addition to assisting local residents with a variety of issues and speaking at public and private meetings, Joe was elected to Chair the Standards Committee and was also a member of the Overview and Scrutiny Board and a Trustee of the Teesside Pension Fund.

 Joe has substantial experience prior to pupillage, providing advocacy in a range of cases before the County Court.
 These include appearing on behalf of Claimants and Defendants to small claims hearings concerned with a variety of legal issues, such as road traffic collisions, credit hire, breach of contract, sale and supply of goods and professional negligence.

-Joe has also appeared before the County Court to deal with applications within Insolvency proceedings, has represented Housing Associations in applications for anti-social behaviour injunctions, and has a strong working knowledge of housing possession claims.
+Joe has appeared before the County Court to deal with applications within Insolvency proceedings, has represented Housing Associations in applications for anti-social behaviour injunctions, and has a strong working knowledge of housing possession claims.

 Since joining Chambers in January 2018 Joe has continued to undertake civil cases on behalf of Claimants and Defendants.
 He routinely appears on both the Fast Track and the Small Claims Track.